AnuragAnalog/namaskaram-react/README.md

     * Re-render the application

 In the react we use second approach, because it provides a better UX compared to the first one.

+At the start, we have used CORS plugin, to fetch the Swiggy API data, to bypass this issue, we can use a CORS proxy website, like (corsproxy.io, crossorigin.me and many more)

+## Chapter-7

+Routing is a way through which react enables us to navigate between multiple web pages.